 CVE-2026-9962

-A use-after-free vulnerability in the WebRTC component of Google Chrome may allow an attacker to execute arbitrary code via a malicious website.
+A use-after-free vulnerability in the WebRTC component of Google Chrome allows remote attackers to trigger memory corruption and potentially execute arbitrary code.

 Executive summary